Generic Name: denosumab

 Xgeva includes the same active ingredient (denosumab) found in Prolia.
 Patients receiving Xgeva should not take Prolia.

 Clinically significant hypersensitivity including anaphylaxis has been reported with use of Xgeva.
 Reactions may include hypotension, dyspnea, upper airway edema, lip swelling, rash, pruritus, and urticaria.
 If an anaphylactic or other clinically significant allergic reaction occurs, initiate appropriate therapy and discontinue Xgeva therapy permanently [see Contraindications (4.2) and Adverse Reactions (6.2)].

 Xgeva can cause severe symptomatic hypocalcemia, and fatal cases have been reported.
 Correct pre-existing hypocalcemia prior to Xgeva treatment.
 Monitor calcium levels, throughout Xgeva therapy, especially in the first weeks of initiating therapy, and administer calcium, magnesium, and vitamin D as necessary.
 Monitor levels more frequently when Xgeva is administered with other drugs that can also lower calcium levels.
-Advise patients to contact a healthcare professional for symptoms of hypocalcemia [see Contraindications (4.1), Adverse Reactions (6.1, 6.2), and Patient Counseling Information (17)].
+Advise patients to contact a healthcare provider for symptoms of hypocalcemia [see Contraindications (4.1), Adverse Reactions (6.1, 6.2), and Patient Counseling Information (17)].

 Osteonecrosis of the jaw (ONJ) has been reported in patients receiving Xgeva, manifesting as jaw pain, osteomyelitis, osteitis, bone erosion, tooth or periodontal infection, toothache, gingival ulceration, or gingival erosion.
 Persistent pain or slow healing of the mouth or jaw after dental surgery may also be manifestations of ONJ.
 In clinical trials in patients with osseous metastasis, the incidence of ONJ was higher with longer duration of exposure [see Adverse Reactions (6.1)].
 Seventy-nine percent of patients with ONJ had a history of tooth extraction, poor oral hygiene, or use of a dental appliance as a predisposing factor.
 Other risk factors for the development of ONJ include immunosuppressive therapy, treatment with angiogenesis inhibitors, systemic corticosteroids, diabetes, and gingival infections.

 Perform an oral examination and appropriate preventive dentistry prior to the initiation of Xgeva and periodically during Xgeva therapy.
 Advise patients regarding oral hygiene practices.
 Avoid invasive dental procedures during treatment with Xgeva.
 Consider temporary discontinuation of Xgeva therapy if an invasive dental procedure must be performed.
 There are no data available to suggest the optimal duration of treatment interruption.